 A recipe created by Douglas’ German cook Fifi, the light-colored and mildly-flavored loaf includes ground beef, veal and pork and a bacon-topper.
 Douglas liked his meatloaf with nutmeg-seasoned mashed potatoes on the side.
 My family likes it with mashed, too.
 But I think the loaf is good served room temperature or chilled, on a charcuterie board with lots of pickles, onions and mustard.

-If you find the loaf too plain, add chopped cooked chilis to the mix, and, or, bake it with a slathering of spicy tomato catsup under the bacon.
+If you find the loaf too plain, add chopped cooked chilis to the mix, and, or, bake it with a slathering of spiced tomato catsup under the bacon.
 To make the loaf look pretty and unmold easily, I like to use a pullman-loaf baking pan–a bit longer and taller than a typical bread pan, lined with parchment paper.
 I layer the three slices of bacon over the parchment at the bottom of the pan, then fill to the top with the loaf mixture.
 Once baked, use the edges of the paper to lift the loaf from the pan and invert over a cutting board or platter to slice and serve.

 - 1 lb, each, of ground beef, veal and pork

 - ¼ tsp. dried oregano, or, 1 tsp. fresh, minced

 - ¼ tsp. dried thyme, or, 1 tsp. fresh, minced

 - 3 strips bacon